Safe Zocalo, Oaxaca City

 Ya nos cayó el chahuistle

-We’re in trouble now / we’ve been caught.
+Meaning: We’re in trouble now or we’ve been caught.

 Dar el avión

-To nod along without listening / Give a fake “yeah yeah” to shut someone up
+Meaning: To nod along without listening or give a fake “yeah, yeah” to shut someone up.

 Dime de qué presumes y te diré de qué careces